LachezarTsK/Sam-and-substrings/README.md

 Thus:  1 * (Math.pow(10, (6+1))-1) / (10-1);

-This will optimize the code but it still will not be enough for some test cases with very large input because Math.pow(muliplier, total members) could result in very large numbers.
-If the formula for the sum of geometric progression is structured in this way, we still first have to obtain the value of Math.pow(multiplier, total members) and only then reduce this value by modulo (Math.pow(10,9)+7).

-Since the result has to be presented as modulo (Math.pow(10,9)+7), we should structure the code in such a way that at every interation through the input, by applying the modulo, we avoid the processing such large numbers.
+Since the result has to be presented as modulo (Math.pow(10,9)+7), we should structure the code in such a way that at every interation through the input, by applying the modulo, we avoid the processing of large numbers that could result from Math.pow(muliplier, total members) that is part of this version of the formula.

-The sum of all members of a geomeric progression, with first memeber=1 and multiplier=10 will always result in a number, which is composed only of the digit '1', where the total number of '1s' is equal to the total number of members in the geometric progression.
-Thus:

-total number of members in the geometric progression = 1, sum = 1;

-total number of members in the geometric progression = 2, sum = 11;

-total number of members in the geometric progression = 3, sum = 111;

-total number of members in the geometric progression = 4, sum = 1111;

-etc.

-Having in mind this, we could structue the formula for the sum of all members in this geometric progression, as follows:
+The sum of all members of a geomeric progression, could also be expressed as follows:

-1+(value of last member)*10.
+(first member)+(value of previous sum member)*multiplier.

-In this way, we could apply modulo (Math.pow(10,9)+7) at every iteration and thus avoid the processing of the large numbers that could result from Math.pow(muliplier, total members).
+In this way, we could apply modulo (Math.pow(10,9)+7) at every iteration and thus avoid the processing of the large numbers from the first version of the formula.

-Example, sum of all members in this geometric progression:
+Example, sum of all members in this geometric progression with first memeber=1, multiplier=10, where each iteration represents the sum of all the members up to the current iteration(inclusive):

 first iteration:          1 % modulo